 banking or the government sector, where you could help develop

-social programmes.
+economic policy.
 A Master's degree in Economic Development and

 Globalization opens the gateway to multinationals,